 The curriculum in the professional school (typically the second two years) builds systematically upon the scientific knowledge acquired in the preprofessional curriculum.
-In professional school, students have the opportunity to focus in one of three emphasis areas: (1) the regular course prepares a graduate for a wide range of employment opportunities; (2) the biomedical and premedical options are for those who wish preparation for medical school or seek employment in bio-related professions; and (3) the environmental option is for those who wish to emphasize environmentally-related studies.
+In professional school, students have the opportunity to focus in one of four emphasis areas: (1) the regular course prepares a graduate for a wide range of employment opportunities; (2) the premedical option is for those who wish preparation for medical school; (3) the biochemical option is for those who seek employment in biorelated professions; and (4) the environmental option is for those who wish to emphasize environmentally-related studies.
 Each emphasis area is accredited under the basic level ABET criteria for chemical engineering programs and each prepares a student for success in both employment and graduate study at OSU or other universities.
 A more complete description of exact degree requirements for the bachelor's-level curricula is given in the publication Undergraduate Programs and Requirements at OSU.